 - You can make the recipe gluten free by using gluten free flour and gluten free Panko.

-- The mac and cheese bites can be prepared up to 2 days ahead of time.
-Just refrigerate it once you transfer it to the baking dish, then portion, bread and bake when it’s ready to be served.
+- The mac and cheese baked bites can be prepared up to 2 days ahead of time.
+Just refrigerate the base.
+When ready to serve, portion, bread and bake.

 - For a touch of heat, add a splash of buffalo or hot sauce to the mac and cheese, or red pepper flakes or cayenne to the Panko.

 - Serve the mac and cheese bites warm, with a side of marinara sauce.

 This post is sponsored by EXPLORE CUISINE.
 All opinions are ours.
 Thank you for supporting the brands that support “May I have that Recipe”

 Did you like this recipe for vegan mac and cheese baked bites?
 Share it!
 You didn’t?
 Tell us why!
 You want to make it, but you have questions?
 We’re here to help!
 Connect with us via Twitter , Pinterest or Facebook or simply leave us a comment here.
 We want to get to know youPrint

 Getting ready for the Big Game?
 Score a touchdown with these cheesy, gooey vegan mac and cheese baked bites!
 Made with chickpea pasta and baked instead of fried, for a lighter twist.